vitmalina/KickStart/README.md

 KickStart is a boiler plate for Enterprise Web Applications.
-It is primarily a front-end solution and can be used with any BackEnd written in any language.
+It is primarily a front-end solution and can be used with back-end written in any language.
 In addition the project includes few server side solutions located in "/api" folder.
 All front-end related source files are in "/web" folder.

-## KickStart
+## Installation

 Before using project tools, you need to install NPM and NodeJS.
 To install dependencies run:
 ```